mdn/content/files/en-us/web/api/pressureobserver/pressureobserver/index.md

 ### Parameters

 - `callback`
-  - : A `PressureUpdateCallback` callback that will be invoked when pressure records are observed.
+  - : A callback that will be invoked when pressure records are observed.
 When the callback is invoked, the following parameters are available:
     - `changes`
       - : An array of {{domxref("PressureRecord")}} objects.
     - `observer`